SEED 3105 Instructional Skills and Strategies in Physical Education I (P-5)

 3 hours; 3 credits

-Designed for students in the physical education teacher education program.
+Designed for students in the physical education program.
 Introduction to effective classroom management, teaching skills, and instructional models for physical education in grades P-5.
-Responsibilities of the elementary school physical education teacher including characteristics cultural differences of the elementary school student; current issues affecting elementary school physical education; describe effective management procedures and discipline techniques; use a variety of techniques to assess skill and cognitive abilities; design unit/lesson plans that are educationally sound and developmentally appropriate; demonstrate a knowledge of and ability to use available technologies; identify and use a variety of teaching methods; identify and contrast a variety of model elementary physical education programs; observe, reflect on, and critique teaching behaviors; develop field based assignments.
-Includes observation and teaching experiences with elementary school children across grades.
+The course will address the responsibilities of the elementary school physical education teacher including discussing characteristics and cultural differences of the elementary school student along with current issues affecting elementary school physical education.
+Content discussed will describe effective management procedures and discipline techniques; use of a variety of techniques to assess skill and cognitive abilities; design unit/lesson plans that are educationally sound and developmentally appropriate; demonstrate a knowledge of and ability to use available technologies; identify and use a variety of teaching methods.
+Students will observe, reflect on, and critique teaching behaviors; develop field based assignments.
+The course includes observation and teaching experiences with elementary school children across grades.
 Students will participate in 20 hours of field experience in varied settings.
-(Not open to students have completed KINS 3105.)
+(Not open to students who have completed KINS 3105.)

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors

 concerning their programs of study.

 Access the college's current and recent course bulletins.